pypa/packaging.python.org/source/guides/dropping-older-python-versions.rst

 .. _`Dropping support for older Python versions`:

 ==========================================
-Dropping Support for Older Python Versions
+Dropping support for older Python versions
 ==========================================

 Dropping support for older Python versions is supported by the standard :ref:`core-metadata` 1.2 specification via a "Requires-Python" attribute.